 Powell explained that Myriad aims to bring all of these elements together as a “one-stop-shop” platform for international applicants looking to relocate to the United Kingdom.

 Myriad would offer a full catalogue of UK postgraduate courses, he explained.
 It will assist applicants in finding scholarships for which they may be eligible.

 It will allow users to reserve lodging, with over 300,000 rooms accessible on the platform, as well as supply them with job leads and part-time work options.

-Manya Education offers end-to-end study abroad services encompassing admissions consulting services, test preparation, English language training, career assessment and international internship opportunities to study abroad aspirants.
+Manya – The Princeton Review offers end-to-end study abroad services encompassing admissions consulting services, test preparation, English language training, career assessment and international internship opportunities to study abroad aspirants.
 Founded in 2002, Manya holds an impeccable track record of enabling more than two lac fifty thousand students to accomplish their study abroad dreams through its network of 45+ centres across India.